Triptychs of beautiful women,

 Publisher: Iba-ya Sensaburô

-Title: Plum Blossoms under Snow at Night (Tsumoru yoru no ume)
+Title: Plum Blossoms in the Evening Snow (Tsumoru yo no ume, つもる夜の梅)

 Publisher: Fujioka-ya Keijirô